ryancblack/FoDUploader/README.md

 Why use this over, or migrate to this from, the existing Java tool?

 * Not Java; the only dependency is .NET 4.5+
+* Checks that an assessment for the target application is not in progress/paused before attempting to upload; correct entitlement is also validated
 * Package a folder as a ZIP, or use an existing ZIP, determined by --source
 * Logging, status and errors are written to a log in temp - useful for "headless" instances like with TFS post-build actions or troubleshooting
 * File filtering - by default the uploader will filter submitted code for what SCA can scan, leaving out graphics etc. This can be disabled, but taking advantage of this can greatly reduce submission time